 As described in Note 7, "Stockholders' Equity", to the Unaudited Consolidated Financial Statements included in Part I of this report, upon termination of employment with Artisan, an employee-partner's unvested Class B common units are forfeited.
 Generally, the employee-partner's vested Class B common units are exchanged for Class E common units; the employee-partner's shares of APAM Class B common stock are canceled; and APAM issues the former employee-partner a number of shares of APAM Class C common stock equal to the former employee-partner's number of Class E common units.
 Class E common units are exchangeable for Class A common stock subject to the same restrictions and limitations on exchange applicable to the other common units of Holdings.
-There we no such issuances during the three months ended June 30, 2016.
+During the three months ended September 30, 2016, 131,195 shares of Class B common stock were canceled, and 131,195 shares of Class C common stock were issued, as a result of the termination of employment of an employee-partner.